viper-adnan/Warez/README.md

 - [TBomb](https://anonym.to/?https://github.com/TheSpeedX/TBomb) - This is a SMS and call Bomber for Linux and Termux.
 - [YetAnotherSMSBomber](https://anonym.to/?https://github.com/AvinashReddy3108/YetAnotherSMSBomber) - A fast and reliable SMS Bomber which works on all platforms.

+### Call forwarder (hide your real phone number for e.g. sms verification like Telegram/Signal/Google)
+- [Google Voice](https://anonym.to/?https://voice.google.com/) - Navigate to Google Voice and register or select a phone number via fake account ([works without phone number verification](https://anonym.to/?https://www.wikicue.com/how-can-i-create-a-google-account-without-giving-a-phone-number-during-the-registration-process/))
+- [Burner](https://anonym.to/?https://www.burnerapp.com/) - Rent a temporary phone number and give it out to whomever you want.
+- [FreePhoneNum](https://anonym.to/?https://freephonenum.com/us) - The service offers a very temporary number for verification or any other purpose.
+- [Receive SMS](https://anonym.to/?https://www.receivesms.org/) - Free service to verify your membership without giving out my own number.

 **[`^        back to top        ^`](#)**

 ## Shared Accounts